Cycling Performance Test

 The Cycling Performance Test measures the maximum average power you can maintain for 60 minutes.
 It's also known as the functional threshold power, FTP-test.
 The test can be used to determine your individual cycling power zones.
 When you have your individual power zones figured out, it's easier to optimize your training.
 The test is also good for tracking your cycling performance development over time.

 In addition to the 60-minute FTP-test, you can also take a shorter test that lasts for 20, 30 or 40 minutes, in which case we'll estimate the 60-minute result.
+The 60-minute test is very demanding.
+The shorter tests are better for inexperienced cyclists or if you're recovering from an injury.
 Note that with the shorter tests the result may not be as precise as with the 60-minute test.
-A shorter test is better for inexperienced cyclists or if you're recovering from an injury.
-Always take the same type of test to make the results comparable over time.
+Always take the same type of test to make the results comparable over time..

-We recommend using an indoor bike with a power sensor to get the most reliable results, but you can take the test outdoors as well.
+The idea is to maintain constant power throughout the test.
+For this reason, we recommend using an indoor bike with a power sensor to get the most reliable results, but you can take the test outdoors as well.
 If you take the test outdoors, it's wiser to take a shorter one in order to minimize stopping and power changes.
+Plan your route before the test.
 Choose a route on flat terrain, and avoid traffic lights or any other reasons to stop.

 To take the Cycling Performance Test you need a compatible cycling power sensor.
-For a complete list a compatible cycling power sensors see WHICH THIRD-PARTY POWER SENSORS ARE COMPATIBLE WITH Grit X/Vantage?
+For a complete list a compatible cycling power sensors see WHICH THIRD-PARTY POWER SENSORS ARE COMPATIBLE WITH POLAR GRIT X/VANTAGE?
 The power sensor also needs to be paired with your watch.
-For detailed pairing instructions see Pairing sensors with your watch.

 Performing the test